Before you start: do you actually want to self-host?

 echo 'TELEGRAM_ALLOWED_USERS=your-numeric-user-id' >> ~/.hermes/.env

-The TELEGRAM_ALLOWED_USERS whitelist is important — without it, anyone who finds your bot can send it commands.
-If you want to add another user later, separate IDs with commas.
+TELEGRAM_ALLOWED_USERS is your security allowlist.
+Without it, anyone who finds your bot can send it commands.
+Test the gateway:

 hermes gateway

 Send a message to your bot in Telegram.
-You should see the message arrive in the terminal and a response sent back.
-Press Ctrl+C once you have confirmed it works.
+You should see it arrive in the terminal and a response sent back.
+Press Ctrl+C once confirmed.

 Phase 6: run as a persistent service

 The gateway running in a terminal session will stop when your SSH connection closes.
-Install it as a systemd user service to run permanently and restart automatically on reboot:
+Install it as a systemd user service:

 hermes gateway install